Fohdeesha/quanta-brocade/documentation/index.md

 ip addr 192.168.1.50/24
 exit
 write mem
+exit
 ```
 Reflash the bootloader using Brocade's flash routine to fix permissions, substitute the IP with your tftp server:
 ```
-copy tftp flash 192.168.10.49 brocadeboot.bin bootrom
+copy tftp flash 192.168.1.49 brocadeboot.bin bootrom
 ```
-Reboot the switch so the new bootloader fixes perms.
-You won't be able to write to flash until you do this:
+You should see some dots as it flashes.
+When it finishes the dots will stop and you'll need to hit enter to return to the prompt.
+Reboot the switch so the new bootloader fixes perms - you won't be able to write to flash until you do this:
 ```
 reload
 ```